bruce-hill/tomo/examples/patterns/README.md

 - `pattern`: The pattern to match.

 **Returns:**
-An optional array of matched pattern captures.
+An optional list of matched pattern captures.
 Returns `none` if the text does not match the pattern.

 **Example:**